04 Feb 2022

 High yield municipal bonds are primarily project bonds

 High yield municipal bonds are not GOs, for the most part.
 They are primarily project bonds that provide an element of essential service that is financially independent from the city, county or state they serve.
-These revenue bonds tend to offer higher yields to compensate investors for the risk and uncertainty associated with the project’s revenue stream.
+These revenue bonds tend to offer higher yields to compensate investors for the risk and uncertainty associated with a project.

-That means that the high yield municipal bond market is generally not concerned with issues typically associated with GOs — balancing budgets, funding pensions or managing long-term health care costs.
-Rather, high yield investors pay close attention to the project’s economics and competitive position, as well as security features such as:
+That means that the high yield municipal bond market is generally not concerned with issues typically associated with GOs — managing public services, balancing budgets and funding pension costs.
+Rather, high yield investors pay close attention to a project’s economics and competitive position, as well as security features such as:

 -